How to Become a Licensed Counselor in Vermont

 How Do I Become a Professional Counselor in Vermont?

-Intelligent men and women who are called to a career which allows them to help individuals and improve lives may want to think about a career as a counselor.
-Counseling is one of the fastest-growing careers nationwide and it’s also one of the most rewarding.
+People who have a strong desire to improve lives may want to consider a career in counseling.
+Counseling is one of the fastest-growing careers nationwide and is consistently rated as one of the most rewarding.
 The state of Vermont has an annual job growth rate of 1.5% in the field mental health counseling according to the Vermont Department of Labor meaning it shouldn’t be difficult to obtain a position and find competitive pay.

 |Education Requirements||Education Length||Available Programs|

 |Undergraduate Work||Earn a Bachelor's Degree in Counseling||4 Years||Online or Campus|